RNAQ Divorce: GH₵300k, 2 Cars, 1/3 of House and 3 Other Benefits Joana Quaye Will Receive

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-Details of the divorce settlement between Bills Microcredit founder, Richard Nii Armah Quaye, and his wife, Joana, have emerged online.
+Details of the divorce settlement between Bills Micro-Credit founder, Richard Nii Armah Quaye, and his wife, Joana, have emerged online.

 Source: Instagram

-At the heart of the High Court's ruling on January 20, 2026, was the award of GH₵300,000 lump sum for Joana Quaye.
+At the heart of the High Court's ruling on January 20, 2026, was the awarding of GH₵300,000 as a lump sum for Joana Quaye.

-"This then brings me to the penultimate issue of financial settlement and here, the issue is whether the Petitioner is entitled to any financial award in addition to the property settlement already done.
+"This then brings me to the penultimate issue of financial settlement, and here, the issue is whether the Petitioner is entitled to any financial award in addition to the property settlement already done.

 "My position has always been that this constitutional right is based on the old-time relief of alimony, which was payable to a divorced woman to enable her to settle in as an independent person.
-This was so because in those days, the woman was completely dependent on the husband.
-Times have changed with the advent of independent working women.

 Notwithstanding the judge's reasoning for the slashing of Joana Quaye's lump sum demand, he ordered some relief for her.